benoitthore/Enamel/README.md

 # Enamel
-If you're tired of Canvas code being too verbose, here's the solution you're looking for
+If you're tired of Canvas code being too verbose, this is the solution you're looking for.

 # Examples
-TODO add gifs
+**TODO add gifs**

 # Concepts

 ## Shapes
 Enamel currently features 4 basic shapes you can play with.
 More to come!
 - Rectangle